erinhwilson/promoter-id-from-rnaseq/README.md

     | 5GB1_FM40_T0_TR1 | NoCu |
     | 5GB1_FM34_T8_TR1 | HighCu |

-    * this must be a simple 2-column tab-delimited file
+    * this must be a simple 2-column tab-delimited file (an example can be found at `data/sample2condition.txt`

 1. genbank annotation and sequence file
     * the `locus_tag` of the features in this file should exactly match the locus ids in the TPM data matrix.